 Accounts: This is the source of the data: Google Ads, Facebook Ads and Microsoft Advertising.

 Budget groups: These are clusters of campaigns where an ad spend target is assigned.

 Campaigns: These are the campaigns imported from the accounts.
 They are contained by the budget groups.

 The accounts allow data to be pulled in from the campaigns to the Budget Manager and to push changes you make in the Budget Manager to the campaigns.

-As mentioned above, the accounts the Budget Manager works with are Google Ads, Facebook Ads, Microsoft Advertising and Amazon Advertising.
+As mentioned above, the accounts the Budget Manager works with are Google Ads, Facebook Ads and Microsoft Advertising.